Raku/doc/README.md

     $ p6doc -f slurp

-to browse the documentation of standard functions.
+to browse the documentation of standard functions (which, in this particular case, will actually return multiple matches, which you can check individually).
 Depending on your disk speed and Rakudo version, it might take a while.

 -------

 ## Building the HTML documentation

-Install dependencies by running the following in the checkout directory:
+You might want to have a copy of the documentation and run the web site locally yourself.
+In that case, install dependencies by running the following in the checkout directory:

     $ zef --deps-only install .